riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 ...
 {% endhighlight %}

-So we're just passing along the value of the `sortDirection` parameter to the subscription.
+Now we're passing along the value of the `sortDirection` parameter to the subscription via `Router.current().params.sortDirection` instead of hard-coding a value.

-Now we need to update the publication to handle the parameter properly.
+Let's update the publication to handle the parameter properly.

 #####/server/publications.js
 {% highlight JavaScript %}